So you’ve booked a trip to Cancun or Playa del Carmen… Now What?!

 2. Swim with turtles at Akumal.

-This is a pretty ‘must-do’ activity here in the Yucatan Peninsula.
+This is a pretty ‘must-do’ activity here in terms of Riviera Maya excursions.
 Bring your own equipment or rent it there from the dive shop.
 You can also see a variety of fish, and maybe even a sting ray or sea urchin!

 3. Go to Isla Mujeres for a daytrip

-Isla Mujeres is a beautiful island in the Yucatan Peninsula, just off the coast of Cancun.
+Isla Mujeres is a beautiful island in the Riviera Maya, just off the coast of Cancun.
 You can pay for a tour that includes snorkeling, drinks and food, or you can take yourself over on the ferry.
 Both are amazing experiences, so it really doesn’t matter which you choose, as long as you get over there!

 I will say, the sunset on the island is amazing, and Playa Norte deserves some time.
 So I might lean a bit more towards taking yourself there, just so you can experience these without being rushed.